Business Advocacy...and Tips on How-to

 In The Workplace

-• Encourage your employees, especially parents, to engage local schools about adopting EQ Learning and refer them to this website for guidance on best ways to do so.
+• Encourage your employees, especially parents, to engage local schools about adopting EQ Learning and refer them to this webpage for guidance on best ways to do so.

 • Identify local educators knowledgeable about emotional intelligence and “social-emotional learning” (the dominant educators’ term for EQ curriculum, though some school districts refer to it as “character development”) and have them speak at your company.
 We can help if needed.